 VAJIRA’S FUNDRAISING RUN

-Vajira is planning to run 500km to help raise AUD$100,000 towards the International Centre for Palliative Care in Anuradhapura.
-This centre will be the first palliative care hospital in Sri Lanka.
+Vajira is running 500km to help raise AUD$100,000 towards the first ever International Centre for Palliative Care in Anuradhapura, Sri Lanka.
+Upcoming races:

 – 6 November, Carcoar Cup 60km ultra marathon (completed)

 – 31 December, NYE mid-night marathon in Narrabeen (completed)

 – 18 March, 12 hour AIS race, Canberra (completed)

 We are delighted to confirm that Larissa Tichon has also joined Vajira to support the cause.
 Larissa is a high-achieving elite athlete with numerous Australian and World records in marathons and ultramarathons.
 She holds the Guinness world record for the fastest marathon anyone has done dressed in a cartoon character costume!
 (Donations below are in AUD)